-The purpose of this study was to provide CRW with a thorough review of its SDFs and the underlying assumptions and provide updated fees for 2019 through 2023.
+The purpose of this study was to provide CRW with a thorough review of its SDFs and the underlying assumptions and provide updated fees for 2020 through 2024.
 The review is based on development fee approaches that are acceptable to the industry and to the State of Colorado's impact fee legislation.
-Annual review of growth, capital improvements and use of revenues from SDFs continue to be made to allow CRW to proactively make changes if needed.
+An annual review of growth, capital improvements and use of revenues from SDFs continue to be made to allow CRW to proactively make changes if needed.

-Recommended SDFs for 2019-2023
+Recommended SDFs for 2020-2024

-The report shows how the fixed assets and CIP costs were calculated to determine the needed SDFs and DIFs for the funds for 2019-2023.
-Costs for capital improvements were maintained at 2018 dollars.
-In order to maintain SDF revenues to match increases in capital costs over time, the SDFs for water, water resources and wastewater are escalated for the study period 2019-2023.
-It is recommended that the stormwater DIFs for the Plum Creek and Cherry Creek basin remain the same for 2019 as the adopted fees for 2018.
+The report shows how the fixed assets and CIP costs were calculated to determine the needed SDFs and DIFs for the funds for 2020-2024.
+Costs for capital improvements were maintained at 2019 dollars.
+In order to maintain SDF revenues to match increases in capital costs over time, the SDFs for water, water resources and wastewater are escalated for the study period 2020-2024.
+It is recommended that the stormwater DIFs for the Plum Creek and Cherry Creek basin each have an increase in 2020.
 See the charts in the executive summary for these amounts and recommendations.